JoJo Natson

 Bruce "JoJo" Natson Jr. (born February 1, 1994) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
 He played college football at Utah State and Akron.

+Early life

+Natson was born on February 1, 1994, in Fort Lauderdale, Florida.
+He attended Boyd H. Anderson High School in Lauderdale Lakes, Florida.

 College career

 Natson played for three seasons at Utah State where he is tied for first all-time in both Utah State and Mountain West history with four punt returns for touchdowns.
-After multiple violations of team rules Natson was dismissed from the Utah State football team.
-Natson transferred to Akron where he played his senior season.
+After multiple violations of team rules, Natson was dismissed from the Utah State football team.
+Natson transferred to Akron in 2015.
+He was forced to sit out the 2015 season due to NCAA transfer rules.
+In 2016, he played in 12 games with 11 starts, recording 59 receptions for 837 yards and 10 touchdowns, along with 16 punt returns for 261 yards and two touchdowns.
+He was named first-team All-MAC as a punt returner, and second-team All-MAC as a wide receiver.